wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 ## Introducing Wechaty Puppet Service Provider

 Our Wechaty Community now has serval Wechaty Puppet Services which works out-of-the-box.
-All you need is to get a Wechaty Puppet Service Token, then use `wechaty-puppet-hostie` with that token.
+All you need is to get a Wechaty Puppet Service Token, then use `wechaty-puppet-service` with that token.

 For now, the Wechaty community has four official Wechaty Puppet Services: